MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/localizations/latam-mex-scope.md

 Additional details are available in the [Localization Availability Guide](https://aka.ms/ax-availabilityguide).

-Channel partners are an important part of our global strategy for delivering Microsoft Dynamics AX and Finance and Operations to help customers meet requirements for Mexico.
-By taking advantage of the extensible nature of the development architecture of Microsoft Dynamics AX and Finance and Operations, channel partners can address a customer's specific business needs during implementation through either of the following approaches:
+Channel partners are an important part of our global strategy for helping customers meet requirements for Mexico.
+By taking advantage of the extensible nature of the development architecture of Finance, channel partners can address a customer's specific business needs during implementation through either of the following approaches:

 - Configuration of the software (when available)
 - Partner-created customizations or localizations (when required)

 Although channel partners might provide solutions that meet specific regulatory requirements that are unique to municipalities, cities, states, or other regions in Mexico, Microsoft doesn't provide any guarantees or warranties (expressed, implied, statutory, or otherwise) that partner-created solutions comply with local business, tax and regulatory, legal, or other applicable requirements.

 Channel partners or customers are solely responsible for any configurations, customizations, localizations, or translations that they create or implement on behalf of customers, and also for any updates to such solutions.
 They are also solely responsible for any support or other service that is provided to customers for these solutions.
-You must contact your channel partner for information about the solutions that the channel partner creates for licensed versions of Microsoft Dynamics AX or Finance and Operations.
+You must contact your channel partner for information about the solutions that the channel partner creates for licensed versions of Finance.

 This topic describes the strategy and scope of specific requirements that Microsoft has implemented as part of the Microsoft Dynamics AX and Finance and Operations software that it made generally commercially available in Mexico.